expressive-code/expressive-code/packages/remark-expressive-code/README.md

   You can pass the name of any theme bundled with Shiki: `dark-plus`, `dracula-soft`, `dracula`, `github-dark-dimmed`, `github-dark`, `github-light`, `hc_light`, `light-plus`, `material-theme-darker`, `material-theme-lighter`, `material-theme-ocean`, `material-theme-palenight`, `material-theme`, `min-dark`, `min-light`, `monokai`, `nord`, `one-dark-pro`, `poimandres`, `rose-pine-dawn`, `rose-pine-moon`, `rose-pine`, `slack-dark`, `slack-ochin`, `solarized-dark`, `solarized-light`, `vitesse-dark`, `vitesse-light`

   You can also load a custom theme.
 See [`ExpressiveCodeTheme`](https://github.com/expressive-code/expressive-code/blob/main/packages/%40expressive-code/core/README.md#expressivecodetheme) for more information.

+- **Note**: You can pass an array of themes to this option to render each code block in your markdown/MDX documents using multiple themes.
+In this case, you will also need to add custom CSS code to your site to ensure that only one theme is visible at any time.

+  To allow targeting all code blocks of a given theme through CSS, the theme property `name` is used to generate kebap-cased class names in the format `ec-theme-${name}`.
+For example, `theme: ['monokai', 'slack-ochin']` will render every code block twice, once with the class `ec-theme-monokai`, and once with `ec-theme-slack-ochin`.

 ### `useThemedScrollbars`